 The order before the House today gives effect to the Mayor’s request by amending the 2017 order.
-It brings the exercise of police and fire functions closer together by allowing for the exercise of all delegable fire and rescue functions by the deputy Mayor for crime and policing.
+It brings the exercise of police and fire functions closer together by allowing for the exercise of all delegable fire and rescue functions by the deputy Mayor for policing and crime.
 Some non-delegable functions—namely, those listed under article 6 of the 2017 order—remain the sole responsibility of the Mayor.
 These include the hiring and firing of the chief fire officer, signing off the local risk plan, and approving the annual declaration of compliance with the fire and rescue national framework.

 To ensure that there are appropriate scrutiny arrangements of the exercise of delegated functions, the order also extends the remit of the Greater Manchester police and crime panel to include scrutiny of the exercise of fire and rescue functions, whether they are exercised by the Mayor or by the deputy Mayor for policing and crime.
 To reflect its wider role, the panel will become known as the police, fire and crime panel.
 The order will provide a clearer line of sight for the exercise of fire and rescue functions, with delegable functions being exercised by the deputy Mayor for policing and crime rather than by a committee.
 This will make it clearer to the public who is responsible for which decisions and bring further clarity to the governance process.
 It will also ensure that police and fire matters are scrutinised in the round by extending the role of the police and crime panel.

 This brings similar scrutiny arrangements to fire as already exist for policing.
-Crucially, by bringing together oversight of policing and fire under the Deputy Mayor for policing and crime, it will also help to maximise the opportunities for innovative collaboration, foster the sharing of best practice, and ensure that strategic risks are reviewed across both services.
+Crucially, by bringing together oversight of policing and fire under the deputy Mayor for policing and crime, it will also help to maximise the opportunities for innovative collaboration, foster the sharing of best practice, and ensure that strategic risks are reviewed across both services.
 The Kerslake report on the tragic Manchester Arena attack emphasised the need for greater collaboration between fire services and other public bodies.
 This order takes important steps to do just that.

 Finally, I want to comment on the fantastic collaboration efforts taking place in Greater Manchester as part of the response to the covid-19 pandemic.
 I thank the incredible fire and policing personnel for everything they are doing in Greater Manchester and beyond.
 They have stepped up to volunteer to assist and protect their communities.
 It is right that we recognise the critical role they are playing in supporting the country’s response to covid-19, and I pay tribute to them for the difference they are making at this time of need.
 They are a credit to themselves and to the services they work within.